How to Protect Your Data & Privacy Online

 There is really not much you can do if a large corporation, which you interact with regularly, gets attacked and your personal information, passwords, or images are also compromised.

-In cybersecurity, we often say, prevention is always better than cure and the same applies to personal security and data privacy as well.
+In the cyber world, we often say, prevention is always better than cure and the same applies to personal security and data privacy as well.

 Therefore, the best way you can protect your personal data and sensitive information in 2022 and beyond is to put all of your efforts into securing your devices and maintaining your privacy.